Celebrity Boxing: Second episode

 The second episode aired on May 22, 2002.
 Darva Conger took on Olga Korbut in the opening bout.
 This fight was followed by Dustin Diamond vs. Ron Palillo and Manute Bol vs. William "Refrigerator" Perry.
 Joey Buttafuoco took on Joanie "Chyna" Laurer in the main event.
-"Weird Al" Yankovic was first approached to fight Chyna, but he did not see it as a positive career move to fight with a woman on national television.
-Adam Carolla was also approached but also declined to fight.
-He claimed on Loveline that the Fox representative said she had been "talking smack" about him.

 Barry Williams also appeared in this episode, singing "The Star-Spangled Banner" before the first bout, and conducting interviews with some of the fighters.